-You are now able to submit your application via Studielink.
+PPLE will accept applications for the September 2019 intake from 10 October, 2018 until 1 March 2019.
+Any applications submitted after 1 March will not be considered for admission.
+Before you can submit an application to PPLE, you must first register for PPLE in Studielink.
 After registration in Studielink you will be informed via email about the additional steps.
 Please keep an eye on on your inbox, and do not forget to check your spambox regularly as well.
-Please note that the final deadline to submit your application is 1 March.

-You are strongly advised to start applying early in the procedure.
-You do not have to wait until you have completed your high school education.
+You are strongly advised to start applying as early as possible.
+You do not need to wait until you have completed your high school education.
 If applicable, test scores in English and maths can be submitted later on.
 Please note however that all aspects of your application will be weighed in comparison with the other candidates.
 If possible, you should submit your test scores at your earliest convenience.
 It is the candidate's responsibility to provide us with test scores as soon as they become available.
 Send an email to firstname.lastname@example.org if your test scores have come out and you want to add these to your file.
 For more information on our entry requirements, see our Application and admission pages.

 Yes.
 Most of our applicants are still in their last year of high school when they start their application.
 In that case a transcript of grades obtained so far and (if available) a list of predicted final grades is sufficient in order to start the application process.